aricma/browser-storage-actions/README.md

 [![test](https://github.com/aricma/browser-storage-actions/actions/workflows/test.yml/badge.svg)](https://github.com/aricma/browser-storage-actions/actions/workflows/test.yml)
 [![coverage](https://github.com/aricma/browser-storage-actions/actions/workflows/coverage.yml/badge.svg)](https://github.com/aricma/browser-storage-actions/actions/workflows/coverage.yml)

-A functional approach to createing common actions for all your browser storage options.
+A functional approach to creating common actions for all your browser storage options.
 Using the browser storage options is always a pain.
 Let's make this as easy and secure as we can.